romanoant/jira-dash/README.md

         "jiraServer": "https://your.jiraserver.com",
         "rapidViewId": 561, // ID of your board in JIRA Agile (have a look in your board URL) "widgetTitle": "Sprint Health",
-        "compactDisplay": true // optional, defaults to false.
+        "compactDisplay": true, // optional, defaults to false.
 For teams with many parallel sprints "interval": 300000
     }